Blue balls, debunked.

 Of all the very real, diagnosable sexual maladies out there, it can often feel like the affliction we hear tossed around with maximal frequency is “blue balls.”
-Surely, someone has at least relayed a tale to you in which a human male makes the claim that he must reach climax because the very fact of being turned on has engorged his balls in such a way that causes unbearable, loathsome pain.
+Surely, someone has at least relayed a tale to you in which a man makes the claim that he must reach climax because the very fact of being turned on has created unbearable, loathsome pain.
 Which is to say, not making him cum is an act of cruelty.

 But, here’s the question: Are blue balls even a real thing?

 That said, it’s not exactly a life or death scenario.
-You see, when a man is aroused, blood vessels rush towards his testicles, ultimately leading to a good ‘ol fashioned hard-on.
-Maintaining that hard-on for a prolonged amount of time without release (read: orgasm)—and thus a decrease in arousal—can certainly cause discomfort.
+You see, when a person with male anatomy is aroused, blood rushes towards the testicles, resulting in erection.
+Maintaining a hard-on for a prolonged amount of time without release (read: orgasm)—and thus a decrease in arousal—can certainly cause discomfort.
 But typically, the condition does not manifest in overwhelming pain.
 It’s more like a mild unpleasantry.
 And if it does cause some kind of excruciating sensation, doctors recommend exploring other underlying symptoms that may be causing scrotum pain.

 Can women experience blue balls too?
 In a way, yes—women experience blood flow to the genitals when aroused as well.
 Blood rushes to the area, and when no orgasm occurs, there is a similar sensation of sensitivity.

 All in all, many doctors attest to the fact that blue balls will actually go away on their own.
 So hang on, allow your sensitivity to subside, and you can be on to the next.